 The job fair aims to fill immediate openings for rural carrier associates with a salary of \$20.38 per hour paid bi-weekly.
 Parttime or full-time positions are available.

-Applicants can begin the process at www.usps.com/ careers and must have a valid U.S. driver's license for at least two years (unrestricted).
-The Postal Service offers competitive wages and benefits, and career advancement opportunities.
-Accepting a position with the United States Postal Service is the first step to starting a long, fulfilling career with a dynamforic, ward-thinking organization committed to delivering for the American people.
+Applicants can begin the process at www.usps.com/ careers and must have a valid U.S. driver's license for at least two years (unre- The Postal Service offers competitive wages and benefits, and career advancement opportunities.
+Accepting a position with the United States Postal Service is the first step to starting a long, people.